consilience/laravel-odoo-api-client/README.md

 * getResourceIds - collection of integers
 * fieldsGet() - collection of arrays

-The following helper functions return a native PHP type insead:
+The following helper functions return a native PHP type instead:

 * searchCount - integer
 * getResourceId - integer
 * unlink - boolean
 * create - integer
+* write - boolean

 All `read()` and `searchRead()` methods will return a collection of models.
 The default model will be `Consilience\OdooApi\Model`, but other models can be specified.